In early 2020, we upgraded to the Sony RX100 VII.

-I first heard about this light-weight powerhouse while watching Bob Crist’s Master Class.
-Bob recommends this Sony for travel bloggers.
+I first heard about this light-weight powerhouse while watching Bob Crist’s Master Photography Class.
+Bob Crist, a National Geographic photographer, recommends this Sony for travel bloggers.
 We recommend Bob’s fabulous class.

-Because the iPhone is water resistant, I use my iPhone8 while kayaking.
+Because the iPhone is water resistant, I use my iPhone 14 while kayaking.
 This floatation cover. keeps me from losing it when I accidentally drop it in the water.

 While cycling I keep the iPhone on a lanyard so I don’t drop it on the ground while taking pics in motion – you know you should never take pics while in motion, right 😉 – and we take the iPhone tripod along in case we find a great place to take a dual selfie.